 Please visit our SJD website for detailed information.

 - I am accepted into the SJD program.
 What happens next?

 You will be contacted by your international student advisor

 - How is housing handled?

-The International Programs office has good relationships with many people who rent houses to international students.
-The international student advisor will contact you prior to your arrival for more information on housing and how to obtain a place to stay before you get here.
+The International and Graduate Programs office has good relationships with many people who rent houses to international students.
+The international student advisor will contact you prior to your arrival for more information on housing and how to obtain a place to stay before you get here

 - What kind of support do International students receive?

 UConn Law provides you with a vast array of support.
-You will receive help with finding housing, getting settled, you will be provided with individual course counseling and with networking opportunities.
+You will receive help with finding housing, getting settled, you will be provided with individual course counseling, career counseling and networking opportunities.